 - An equity REIT owns property, typically commercial real estate.
-It makes its money by collecting rent from tenants and from buying and selling properties.
+It typically makes its money by collecting rent from tenants and from buying and selling properties.

-- A mortgage REIT is essentially a lender: It finances mortgages, either by lending to borrowers itself or buying mortgages from banks that do.
+- A mortgage REIT is essentially a lender: It typically finances mortgages, either by lending to borrowers itself or buying mortgages from banks that do.
 It makes money by collecting payments on those mortgages.